How to Keep Spiders Out of Your Bedroom

 Particularly after wet, humid weather at the end of summer or the beginning of autumn, you may find that these amorous arachnids enter your home, either ready to lay their eggs or still looking for partners.
 Although UK spiders are relatively harmless, some can nip.
 But don’t worry, they’re not venomous.

-Natural repellents, using specific oils, and keeping your space clean are some ways to prevent spiders from invading your sleep space.
+Natural repellents, using specific oils, and keeping your space clean are some ways to prevent spiders from invading your sleeping space.
 Read on to discover more ways to keep those eight-legged friends at bay.

 1. Plug-in spider repellents